 A Refund Credit Note (RCN) is a way for you to be repaid if you have to cancel your holiday.
 In the future, you can get money off a holiday.

-You should also be aware that you’re also entitled to a cash refund if you don’t wish to accept an RCN.
-Plus, you should have the opportunity to amend the booking, as an alternative to a refund at the same time you’re offered the opportunity of a full cash refund.
+You should be aware that you’re also entitled to a cash refund if you don’t wish to accept an RCN.
+Plus, you should have the opportunity to amend the booking as an alternative to a refund.

 The date for you to redeem and/or secure the protection of an RCN does have an expiry date: Thursday 30th September 2022